grew-nlp/grew_doc/content/tutorial/02_first_rule.md

 {{< input file="static/tutorial/02_first_rule/_build/one_step_noun.conll" >}}

 In fact, the result of the application of a rule on a graph is a set of graphs, one for each occurence of the pattern found in the input graph.
-This set is then empty if the the pattern is not found (like `pattern { N [upos=P] }`) or contains two graphs if the pattern if found twice (like `pattern { N [upos=N] }`).
+This set is then empty if the the pattern is not found (like `pattern { N [upos=P] }`) or contains two graphs if the pattern is found twice (like `pattern { N [upos=N] }`).
-To iterate the application of a rule, one have to use the strategy `Onf`.
+To iterate the application of a rule, one has to use the strategy `Onf`.

 ## The strategy `Onf`